raavi-mehta/SimpleHttpServer/README.md

 `javac *.java`

-and start the server by executing `serverLauncher` using
+and start the server by executing `ServerLauncher` using

-`java serverLauncher`
+`java ServerLauncher`

-By default, the server runs on port 2225, however, you may specify a port as an argument to serverLauncher:
+By default, the server runs on port 2225, however, you may specify a port as an argument to ServerLauncher:

-`java serverLauncher <port number>`
+`java ServerLauncher <port number>`

 ### Downloading Files
 Once the server is running, you may use a browser to download files from your